enriquemendoza99/Scrabble-game/README.md

 This Scrabble game implementation includes the following features:

-    A game board with premium squares (double/triple letter/word scores) Player management with tile racks and scoring
-    Move validation and scoring
+    A game board with premium squares (double/triple letter/word scores) ScrabbleGame.Player management with tile racks and scoring Move validation and scoring
-    Tile bag for drawing and exchanging tiles Dictionary for word validation
+    ScrabbleGame.Tile bag for drawing and exchanging tiles ScrabbleGame.ScrabbleGame.Dictionary for word validation

 How to Play